 Hunger and Homelessness Awareness Week is designed to educate your community, draw attention to the problems of poverty, and build up the base of volunteers and supporters for local anti-poverty agencies.
 Your group will spend this week generating publicity about hunger and homelessness and holding a series of events to engage the campus community.

-This year is unprecedented in many ways and communities across the country and facing additional challenges due to the global pandemic and more extreme weather events..
-We strongly recommend that all Hunger and Homlessness Awareness Week events take place virtually to best protect your volunteers and community from Covid-19.
-That doesn't mean our week of action will be any less impactful.
-We've included examples of digital events and fundraisers and best practices that will help ensure that your crucial organizing work will continue to make real change.
+Communities across the country are facing additional challenges due to the global pandemic and more extreme weather events.
+We strongly recommend that you hold virtual events and that all in-person events are outside and attendees are vaccinated, masked, and socially distanced.
+In this toolkit, we've included examples of events and best practices that will help ensure that your crucial organizing work will continue to make real change.